ICD-10 Code for Vascular Dementia

 When Therapists Use This Diagnosis Code

-- Behavioral issues impact their therapy engagement or social interactions
+- Behavioral issues disrupt social interactions

 Documentation Requirements for Clinicians

-- Client’s clinical history and presenting symptoms
+- Client’s clinical history and presenting symptoms related to vascular dementia

-- Results from relevant assessments and tests
+- Findings from relevant assessments and diagnostic tests

-- Detailed treatment plans, including behavioral interventions
+- Detailed treatment plans that include behavioral interventions tailored to the client

-- Progress notes reflecting changes over time
+- Progress notes that document changes and responses to treatment over time

 Example Therapy Progress Note